Sakura Bloom (SKB) Price Reaches $0.0002

 According to CryptoCompare, “SkullBuzz is an SHA-256 alternative crypto currency.v The coin is both proof of work and proof of stake.
 Difficulty retargets every ten blocks on a block time of 60 seconds.
 The Proof of stake reward is HIPOS at 0.5 SKB. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as Sakura Bloom directly using U.S. dollars.
-Investors seeking to acquire Sakura Bloom should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Sakura Bloom using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Sakura Bloom directly using U.S. dollars.
+Investors seeking to acquire Sakura Bloom should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Sakura Bloom using one of the aforementioned exchanges.

 Receive News & Updates for Sakura Bloom Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Sakura Bloom and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.